The Top 5 Trucking Industry Trends in 2017

 Increased Freight Tonnage moved by trucks

 Industry experts at the American Trucking Association (ATA) anticipate that between 2016 and 2027, freight tonnage shipped by trucks in the U.S. will grow by approximately 30 percent.
 This significant growth is good news for the industry, but are your operations ready for it?
 To capitalize on this impending growth, you should consider investing in your fleet to ensure you can handle the increase in demand for your services.
 If you do not have the cash flow available to immediately invest in new trucks and drivers, consider taking out a trucking business loan.
-Once your new trucks are up and running, you will quickly see a return on your investment.
+Once your new trucks are up and running, you’ll quickly see a return on your investment.

 Trump’s America First Approach to Trade